 Clean the inside of your windows ̶̶ If you want to see the bright sunshine stream through, you’re the windows throughout your home, grab a bottle of window cleaner and scrub the inside of each window.
 Not only will this increase the amount of natural light that enters your home, but it will also keep your windows in great shape throughout the years.

 Clean your washer and dryer ̶̶ Cleaning videos have become viral phenomenon on many social media platforms in the last couple of years.
 The videos consist of individuals showing their cleaning routine for unique places throughout their home.
-Appliances highlighted as places to clean in these videos are washers and dryers.
+Some appliances highlighted as places to clean in these videos are washers and dryers.
 So, how do you clean your washer and dryer?
 Simply look online to learn how to do it.
 Millions of self-made videos will pop-up demonstrating how you can clean the inside and outside of your washer and dryer.

 Tips for cleaning and maintenance outside your home:

-Clean the outside of your windows ̶̶ Now that you cleaned the inside of the windows, don’t forget to clean the outside of them, as well.
+Clean the outside of your windows ̶̶ Now that you cleaned the inside of your windows, it’s time to clean the outside of them, too.
 This will help provide natural light inside and keep the windows in excellent condition.